cjbooms/fabrikt/README.md

 as well as HTTP clients and controllers for a number of popular frameworks (see [Features](#features)).

-More than just bootstrapping, this library can be permanently integrated into a gradle or maven build and will ensure contract and code always match, even as APIs evolve in complexity.
+More than just bootstrapping, this library can be permanently integrated into your build tool and will ensure contract and code always match, even as APIs evolve in complexity.

 The library is [available on Maven Central](https://search.maven.org/artifact/com.cjbooms/fabrikt) at the following coordinates: